Vajiranath/Rainfall-Data/README.md

 Rainfall-Data is a repository that contains scripts and data for analyzing rainfall patterns.
 The project includes fetching, consolidating, and structuring rainfall data in JSON format using a Python Flask API, which can be used for further analysis.

 ## Table of Contents
-1. Dataset and Setup
+    Dataset and Setup
-2. Configuration
+    Configuration
-3. How to Use
+    How to Use
-4. Project Structure
+    Project Structure
-5. Data Description
+    Data Description
-6. Contributing
+    Contributing
-7. Acknowledgements
+    Acknowledgement

 ## Dataset and Setup